 Since then, I've completed a ca.200k trilogy, A Wilderness of Secrets which follows the development of a family of four indomitable children who fight the corruption and sadness which threatens their world.
 I see them as ‘dark green’ adventure stories for grown-

 The Children Who Wouldn’t... published in 2013 has been re-

 Here’s an illustration in the second story…

-Richard Meyer is an artist, author and naturalist living and working in Devon, England.
+Richard Meyer is an artist, author and naturalist living and working in the Highlands of Scotland.
 Fire-

 The first two are based on real life events.
 All three are trans-

 I think they’d sit comfortably alongside Alan Garner, Arthur Ransome and CP Snow on any bookshelf; I’d like to add Philip Pullman, JRR Tolkein and JK Rowling but that might be too presumptuous.

 I hope you have time to wander round this site and the other two.
 And many thanks for reading this far,

 ‘What had obviously once been a window was now boarded up with heavy planks’.